oneorthomedical/behat-cucumber-formatter/README.md

 ### Available options:

-- `filename`: Filename of generated report
+- `fileNamePrefix`: Filename prefix of generated report
 - `outputDir`: Generated report will be placed in this directory

 ## Licence